cokeSchlumpf/rethink-it/bluemix/node-buildpipeline.md

 # How to use a current Node version on IBM DevOps Delivery Pipeline

 The [Delivery Pipeline](https://console.ng.bluemix.net/catalog/delivery-pipeline/) on IBM DevOps services let's you automate builds and deployments to IBM Bluemix in a very easy way.
-Unfortunately its pre-installed node versions are not up to date and you may need a newer version to build your project.
+Unfortunately its pre-installed Node versions are not up to date and you may need a newer version to build your project.

 ---